OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 You should now be able to reach Burp on your iOS device.
 Open Safari on iOS and go to 127.0.0.1:8080 and you should see the Burp Suite Page.
 This would also be a good time to [install the CA certificate](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device") of Burp on your iOS device.

-The last step would be to set the proxy globally on your iOS device.
+The last step would be to set the proxy globally on your iOS device:

-- Go to Settings
+1. Go to Settings
-- Wi-Fi
+1. Wi-Fi
-- Connect to **any** Wi-Fi (you can literally connect to any Wi-Fi as the traffic for port 80 and 443 will be routed through USB, as we are just using the Proxy Setting for the Wi-Fi so we can set a global Proxy)
+1. Connect to **any** Wi-Fi (you can literally connect to any Wi-Fi as the traffic for port 80 and 443 will be routed through USB, as we are just using the Proxy Setting for the Wi-Fi so we can set a global Proxy)
-- Once connected click on the small blue icon on the right side of the connect Wi-Fi
+1. Once connected click on the small blue icon on the right side of the connect Wi-Fi
-- Configure your Proxy by selecting Manual
+1. Configure your Proxy by selecting Manual
-- Type in 127.0.0.1 as Server
+1. Type in 127.0.0.1 as Server
-- Type in 8080 as Port
+1. Type in 8080 as Port

 Open Safari and go to any webpage, you should see now the traffic in Burp.
 Thanks @hweisheimer for the [initial idea](https://twitter.com/hweisheimer/status/1095383526885724161 "Port Forwarding via USB on iOS")!